 You're not going to want to swim with the affiliate sharks!!!

-Have you ever heard the saying if you're sitting at a poker table and within 15 minutes if you don't know who the fool at the table is, then you're the fool!
+Have you ever heard the saying, "if you're sitting at a poker table and within fifteen minutes if you don't know who the fool at the table is, then you're the fool"?
+In this world, just like in any world, there are multiple tables you can sit at in a casino, but the last thing you want to do is sit down with Phil Ivey, Daniel Negreanu, or Doyle Brunson.

-You want to sit down at a table with a bunch of amateurs that have a lot of money and might be drinking.
+You want to sit down at a table with many amateurs who have a lot of money and might be drinking.

 You can see my point here if you're trying to make money.

-Russell Brunson first introduced the strategy to me the Red versus Blue Ocean strategy in one of his books.
+Russell Brunson first introduced the red versus blue ocean strategy in one of his books.

 Here is great video on this Red vs Blue Ocean Strategy.